|#||Name||Price (USD)||Chg (24h)||Chg (7d)||Chg (30d)||Market Cap||Volume (24h)||Price Graph (7d)|

 Binance Coin (BNB)

-Binance Coin is a utility coin that is integrated in the Binance crypto exchange platform.
-Investors and traders on Binance can use BNB for discounts on trading fees.
-It is a major trading pair and is featured on its new decentralized exchange.
+Binance Coin began as a utility coin that is integrated in the Binance crypto exchange platform.
+Investors and traders on Binance can still use BNB for discounts on trading fees.
+Today, Binance Coin is also the native token of Binance Chain, an independent blockchain.

 - Binance is one of the largest exchanges in the world